Ashley Wood

-Ashley Wood (born 1971) is Australian comic book artist and award-winning illustrator known for his cover art, concept design and his work as an art director.
+Ashley Wood (born 1971) is an Australian comic book artist and illustrator known for his cover art, concept design and his work as an art director.
 Wood initially worked in both the UK and international comic book industries, working on characters such as the British character Judge Dredd, before breaking into the US market, where he worked for such companies as Marvel Comics and DC Comics.
 Wood later worked for Image, creating graphic novels and cover art for the various Spawn properties of Todd McFarlane, and projects with IDW Publishing.

 Wood generally works in mixed media, often combining oil painting with digital artmaking.

 Career

+In 1991, Wood started work as the artist and designer for Alarum, a small independent press magazine.
+The same year he held his first solo exhibition in Perth.
+He then moved to Cyclone Comics, which he helped Gary Chaloner relaunch.

-Wood initially worked in both the UK and international comic book industries, working on characters such as the British character Judge Dredd, before breaking into the US market, where he worked for such companies as Marvel Comics and DC Comics.
+In 1993 he signed with Fleetway Publications, working on characters such as the British character Judge Dredd, before breaking into the US market, where he worked for such companies as Marvel Comics on Ghost Rider 2099 and Generation X, and DC Comics on The Invisibles.
 Wood later worked for Image, creating graphic novels and cover art for the various Spawn properties of Todd McFarlane, and projects with IDW Publishing.

-Wood has contributed to both movie and TV projects.
+Wood has contributed to both movie and TV projects, such as World War Robot for Jerry Bruckheimer and Lore which directors Barry Sonnenfeld and Dave Green were attached to direct at different points.

 Working in conjunction with Konami and Japanese producer/director Hideo Kojima to produce Metal Gear Solid comics.
 Wood assisted in creating one of the world's first digital comics for Sony's PlayStation Portable platform, the Metal Gear Solid: Digital Graphic Novel.
 Following this, he also supplied art for the cinema scenes in the 2006 PlayStation Portable game Metal Gear Solid: Portable Ops, Metal Gear Solid: Peace Walker, and for the comic book adaptation of Metal Gear Solid 2: Sons of Liberty, which is receiving the same digital treatment as its predecessor.

 In 2004, Ashley Wood and TP Louise formed 7174 PTY LTD., an Australian-based entertainment company.

 Operating from Australia on a global scale, 7174 is active in creating entertainment properties for the comic, film, toy, and video game industry among others.
 Ashley Wood is the creator of the Popbot and World War Robot series of graphic novels, Popbot is currently in film production with Resolution Independent and World War Robot is currently in pre-production with Disney Studios with Jerry Bruckheimer producing.
 Previous works include the graphic novel Lore which is currently in pre-production with Warner Brother's studio, with Barry Sonnenfeld directing initially; later, Dave Green was appointed as director, instead.
 Another Wood collaboration Zombies Vs Robots is currently in pre-production with Sony Pictures, with Michael Bay producing.

-Using an international network of development partners, coupled with the vast experience 7174 has, the company acts as an "umbrella" organisation which allows Ashley to create, own, and distribute his creations through a variety of media outlets.

-In 2008, Ashley Wood and ThreeZero's founder Kim created threeA, a Hong Kong-based production house for designing, developing and manufacturing toys, posters, prints and clothing based on characters created by Ashley Wood.

 In 2020, Wood started another partnership with Chris Ryall setting up a new publishing venture called Syzygy Publishing.